 No German Language Requirement to Apply for EU Blue Card

 In contrast to other residence permits and visas, there is no German language requirement for the applicant.
-However, there is an incentive to learn German because EU Blue Card holders with a B1 standard of German can seek permanent residency after 21 months instead of the standard 33 months.
+However, there is an incentive to learn German because EU Blue Card holders with a B1 standard of German can apply for permanent residency after 21 months, rather than the standard 27 months.

 Equal Treatment under the Law

 EU Blue Cardholders cannot be treated less than their German and EU counterparts.
-EU Blue Cardholders should be treated the same per their labour and employment law rights, salary conditions, social conditions, and children’s right to attend schools in Germany.
+They should be treated the same, in accordance with their labour and employment law rights, salary conditions, social conditions, and children’s right to attend schools in Germany.
 When an EU Blue Cardholder suspects they are facing discrimination, they should contact a legal representative to analyse their case.

 If you lose your job, the EU Blue Card also permits the cardholder an extra three months in Germany.
 The EU Blue Cardholder can use this time to secure another form of employment in Germany.
-However, it should be considered that the salary conditions are in place for the new job as well.
-That three months can also be used as extra time to organise moving back to the UK if preferred.
+However, it should be noted that the salary conditions are also in place for the new job.
+Those three months can also be used as extra time to organise moving back to the UK if preferred.

 Applying for the EU Blue Card – The Requirements Post-Brexit

-The EU Blue Card is legislated for in German law under § 18b German Residence Act.
+The EU Blue Card is legislated for in German law under Section 18b of the German Residence Act.
 Successfully applying for the EU Blue Card involves ensuring that your application fulfils all the requirements.
 Our lawyers assist clients from all over the world with their applications.
 These applications can be made in Germany or elsewhere, including the UK.
-However, to apply for the EU Blue Card, there must be a solid job offer that meets the salary requirements.
+However, to apply for the EU Blue Card, a solid job offer must be in place that meets the salary requirements.

 University Degree

-When applying for an EU Blue Card, the applicant must hold a university degree from either a German or a foreign university.
+When applying for an EU Blue Card, the applicant must hold a university degree from either a German or a foreign institution of higher education.
 The university degree must be comparable to one from a German university.
 Should you have questions about the recognition of university degrees, our legal team is happy to support you.
-Additionally, those interested in the EU Blue Card can use the following website to determine whether your university and degree are comparable to a German degree: https://anabin.kmk.org/anabin.html.
+Additionally, those interested in the EU Blue Card can use the following website to determine whether their university and degree are comparable to a German degree: https://anabin.kmk.org/anabin.html.

-There are other options outside of the EU Blue Card for those seeking to work in Germany but who do not hold a university degree, such as the provisions within The Skilled Immigration Act 2020.
-This Act is concerned with enticing employees with a vocational education background to live and work in Germany, particularly those in the Information and Communication Technology sector.
+There are alternative options outside of the EU Blue Card for those seeking to work in Germany who do not hold a university degree, such as the provisions outlined in the Skilled Immigration Act 2020.
+This Act aims to attract employees with a vocational education background to live and work in Germany, particularly those in the Information and Communication Technology sector.
 It should be noted that, in most cases, for the Skilled Immigration Act, there is a requirement that the applicant has a B1 standard of German.

 Employment Contract / Offer

 An employment contract offer is a requirement when applying for the EU Blue Card.
 The residence permit can be applied for in Germany or the UK, but having a concrete job offer is necessary.
-Should you wish to look for a suitable job in Germany for the EU Blue Card, the Job Seekers’ Visa option is available.
+If you wish to seek a suitable job in Germany for the EU Blue Card, the Job Seekers’ Visa option is available.
 This visa allows its holder to spend six months in Germany to seek suitable employment.

 Representation in Immigration and Residence Law

-At Schlun & Elseven Rechtsanwälte, our lawyers are available for all German immigration law questions and those concerning the EU Blue Card and Brexit.
+At Schlun & Elseven Rechtsanwälte, our lawyers are available to answer all questions related to German immigration law, as well as those concerning the EU Blue Card and Brexit.
 We have helped private clients worldwide in their applications for the EU Blue Card and other German residence permits.
-Additionally, our business immigration team advises and supports businesses concerning their options in Germany in hiring professionals from outside of the European Union.
+Additionally, our business immigration team advises and supports businesses concerning their options in Germany for hiring professionals from outside of the European Union.

-Contact us today using the details provided below this article.
+Contact us today using the contact information provided below.
 Our team offers our assistance in English and German.
-We operate out of our offices in Cologne, Aachen and Düsseldorf and have conference rooms around Germany, in Berlin, Munich, Hamburg, Stuttgart and Frankfurt.
-Our team of lawyers is ready when you are ready for all legal questions concerning the EU Blue Card and Brexit and other Brexit and German law-related matters.
+We operate out of our offices in Cologne, Aachen, and Düsseldorf, and have conference rooms throughout Germany, including Berlin, Munich, Hamburg, and Frankfurt.
+Our team of lawyers is ready when you are ready for all legal questions concerning the EU Blue Card, Brexit, and other Brexit and German law-related matters.